 - The profits are shared in a huge percentage of royalty and advertisements.

-- Even after the IPO and extension of the retail outlet, there is a low possibility of the company switching over a profit.
+- Even after the IPO and extension of the retail outlet, there is a low possibility of the company switching over to a profit.

 Financial Performance – Burger King: